thokozanielliot/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 744 hello => adds execute permission to owner of file

-chmod 774 hello =>  adds execute permission to owner andthe group owner
+chmod 754 hello =>  adds execute permission to owner and the group owner

+chmod 755 hello => add execute permission to owner, group owner and other users